Friedrich Moritz Brauer

 Subsequent investigations into the metamorphoses of the entire order resulted in the publication of System of Diptera “based upon recent advances in anatomy and embryology”,which appeared in 1883.
 This was generally regarded as the best arrangement of the Diptera yet proposed.
 The system which with a review by Dr. Sharp appears in the “Cambridge Natural History” Insects part 1 p.
 175 divides the class into no fewer than 17 orders, the old Linnean “Neuroptera” furnishing 7 of these.

 Brauer next worked on Tachinidae and other parasitic Diptera on which he published a treatise, in collaboration with Herr.
 Julius von Bergenstamm.

 Brauer identified the Phorid flies collected by the German medical doctor Hermann Reinhard, associated with exhumed bodies from Saxonia, thus contributing to a classic early work of forensic entomology Beiträge zur Gräberfauna.
 (Contributions on the fauna of graves.)
 Verh. k. & k. zool.-bot.
 Ges.
-Wien 31 (1882) 207-210.
+Wien 31 (1882) 207–210.

 His zoological author abbreviation is Brauer.
-See taxa named by Brauer and this wikidata query for taxa he authored.